sjspielman/UTbiocomputing2015/README.md

 Please [install the required software](https://github.com/sjspielman/UTbiocomputing2015/blob/master/install.md) *no later* than the second day of class.
 [Here](https://github.com/sjspielman/UTbiocomputing2015/blob/master/resources.md) are some recommended resources for all your computing needs.
 The resources are not required reading, but they are tremendously useful!

+A new and awesome resource: [Rosetta Code](https://rosettacode.org/wiki) !!!!!

 ## Course Schedule

 Week    |  Calendar Date        | Topic        | Description | Teacher